aditya23043/ByteMe/README.md

 ## Dev Log
 - (Still a work in progress as of 11:14PM 05/11/24)
+- as always i forgot to log my journey and im writing this when im almost at the end

 ## Assumptions
 - Refunds will be handed back through whatever means possible at that time and will not be logged in this program just because as of now I do not want to create a new functionality for wa wallet system since it is nearing submission and it was not explicitly mentioned to do so in the PDF